A topic from the subject of Decomposition in Chemistry.

 Metal Carbonates Decomposition

-Metal carbonates are ionic compounds that contain a metal cation, M+, and carbonate anion, CO32-.
+Metal carbonates are ionic compounds containing a metal cation, M+, and a carbonate anion, CO32-.
 Upon heating, many metal carbonates decompose to form the corresponding metal oxide and carbon dioxide gas.
 This decomposition reaction is commonly used to prepare metal oxides.

 The general equation for metal carbonate decomposition is: